GwenaelCasaccio/gwenaelcasaccio.github.io/_posts/2021-03-10-testing-gst-with-cmocka.markdown

 }
 {% endhighlight %}

-In that example the method pthread_mutex_lock is mocked by the method __wrap_pthread_mutex_lock, the function expected_value(__wrap_pthread_mutex_lock, mutex, &mutex); ensures that the mocked method is well called by the mutex argument variable (checked with the check_expected function).
+As I previously say the method **pthread_mutex_lock** is mocked by the method **__wrap_pthread_mutex_lock**, the function expected_value(__wrap_pthread_mutex_lock, mutex, &mutex); ensures that the mocked method is well called by the mutex argument variable (this is checked with the check_expected function in the mocked function).

-and will_return will\_return (the result is used with the corresponding function mock_type(int)) unfortunatelly there is a restriction with cmocka with cannot check if a mock function is never called.
-So we cannot check the perror and fail mock functions are never called (after we trick with a global static variable).
+So the argument of the mock is configured te same is to be done for the returned value with ****will_return*** (the result is used with the corresponding function mock_type(int)).

-What is really interesting with mock objects is that I can control functions and in the previous example I can return an error when the pthread_mutex_lock is called and check that perror and fail functions are called.
+What is really powerful with mock objects is that I can control functions and in the previous example I can return an error when the pthread_mutex_lock is called and check that perror and fail functions are called.
 And the value is still the same.